4neesh/DevBlog/src/posts/013_DependencyInjection.md

 <p>
 The Student class must now define the new no-argument constructor.
 If the Bean for the Student class was not defined, the dependency injection will no longer work with two constructors.
-Instead, the @Autowired annotation is necessary to ensure the schoolService is injected with the Bean when a Student is instantiated:
+Instead, the <strong>@Autowired</strong> annotation is necessary to ensure the schoolService is injected with the Bean when a Student is instantiated:
 </p>

 ```java{numberLines:true}